DerwenAI/cdl-2025-masterclass/README.md

-Let's build on what we covered in **Part 1**, and examine how to use _entity embeddings_ in graphs, to blend structured and unstructured data, using `Senzing`, `LanceDB`, `RDFlib`, `NetworkX`, `DSPy`, `Ollama` -- applying a very intentional approach to develping "context" for _context engineering_.
+Let's build on what we covered in **Part 1**, and examine how to use _entity embeddings_ in graphs, to blend structured and unstructured data, using `Senzing`, `LanceDB`, `RDFlib`, `NetworkX`, `DSPy`, `Ollama` -- applying a more intentional approach to developing "context" for _context engineering_.

 This uses _entity resolution_ (ER) with _computable semantics_,